mitranim/atril/notes.md

 they're used as expressions in the `bind.*` attribute, and the only place where they're used as statements is the `on.` attribute. `twoway.` and some other attributes actually reparse them as property accessors.

+Another problem is that prototypal scope inheritance leaks getters and setters from the VM, leading to unintuitive and difficult to debug errors.